“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 “Good morning, Grandmother.”

 GM: The office is a somber affair.
-There’s full bookshelves of those identical-looking legal volumes that one finds in many lawyer’s offices, an oak desk, paperwork over that beside a phone and computer, and an American flag in the room’s corner.
+There’s bookshelves of identical-looking legal volumes that one finds in many lawyer’s offices, an oak desk, paperwork over that beside a phone and computer, and an American flag in the room’s corner.
 Celia can make out a few family photos on the desk too.
 There’s also a few framed and very old-looking pictures of other people who look like judges and attorneys that Celia doesn’t recognize.

 She raises an eyebrow at seeing who her visitor is.